webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 # History
 This section is ongoing, and we don't have all the facts yet.
 We are conducting interviews to build a history of digital communication.

 ### RTP
 RTP and RTCP is the protocol that handles all media transport for WebRTC.
 It was defined in [RFC 1889](https://tools.ietf.org/html/rfc1889) in January 1996.
 We are very lucky to have one of the authors [Ron Frederick](https://github.com/ronf) talk about it himself.
 Ron recently uploaded
-[Network Video tool](https://github.com/ronf/nv), a project that informed RTP.
+[Network Video tool](https://github.com/ronf/nv) to GitHub, a project that informed RTP.

 **In his own words:**